 Our safety culture

 Safety is one of our company values, a top priority in all we do and deeply embedded in our company culture.
-We are committed to being the safest utility company in the nation and this requires persistent, daily attention in all we do.
+We are committed to being the safest utility company in the nation.
+This requires persistent, daily attention in everything we do.
 Every meeting of three or more employees begins with a safety share, a practice which contributes to keeping safety top of mind.